QuTech-Delft/cQASM-spec/WIP.md

 If `<cond>` is not static, `<a>` and `<b>` must be of the exact same type;
 there is no logic to determine a type that all subtypes can promote to.

+> Note: this syntax is used rather than the C syntax because the `<a> : <b>`
+> part of the C syntax conflicts with the declaration unit, and rather than
+> the Python syntax because it can't be distinguished from a normal `if` due
+> to `x;` being an expression as well as a statement.

 Assignment unit
 ---------------